EfthymiaKakoulidou/secrets/TESTING.md

 ## Unfixed Bugs

 - I have an unfixed bug related to the profiles_id.
 The link to the profile in the Post component leads to the profile with the previous id than the one in the link.
 I am suspecting that this happened when at some point I tried to import data from the local environment of my api to heroku, or when I deleted users from the backend.
-I have not found how it was caused and the rest of the app works fine it is just the link in the Post that has this problem.
+I have not found how it was caused and the rest of the app works fine.
+It is just the link in the Post that has this problem.
 A quick fix to this was to add 1 to the url that user is requesting.
 Even though this is not really a solution it fixed the problem for now.
 Further debugging in the future is going to be needed.

     ![screenshot](documentation/bugs/bug5.jpg)